-The literature focuses on two primary contexts in which technology may be used for educational purposes: i) classroom use in schools, and ii) home use by students.
+The literature focuses on two primary contexts in which technology may be used for educational purposes: (i) classroom use in schools and (ii) home use by students.
 These contexts differ fundamentally in terms of who makes the investment decision and who controls how the technology is used.
 Districts and schools determine the level of technology investment and control how it is used in the classroom to aid instruction.
 Parents and students make decisions over investment in computers, the Internet, software, and other technologies at home.
 One unifying theme of the discussion is that the use of technology is placed in the context of educational production functions commonly discussed in the economics literature.

-Investment in computer hardware, software and connectivity may offset other inputs that affect student achievement in the context of the household and the school.
+Investment in computer hardware, software, and connectivity may offset other inputs that affect student achievement in the context of the household and the school.
 Likewise, time spent using computers offsets other educational or recreational activities.
 We discuss the extent to which the estimates in the literature reflect these tradeoffs.
-Investment in computers for schools
+Investment in computers for schools is divided into two broad areas: (i) investment in information and communications technologies (ICTs) generally, such as computer hardware and Internet connections and (ii) specific software used for computer-aided instruction (CAI).
+Computer use at home poses a unique challenge for estimation as the context is less conducive

-3 The Census Bureau and Bureau of Labor Statistics define personal computers as "desktop, laptop, netbook, notebook or tablet computers" in the latest Current Population Survey (2012).
+&lt;sup>3 The Census Bureau and Bureau of Labor Statistics define personal computers as "desktop, laptop, netbook, notebook or tablet computers" in the latest Current Population Survey (2012).

-4 Computer skills training (CST) or computer science, which are vocational or academic subjects with benefits in the labor market, have generally been of less interest in the area of the economics of education.
+&lt;sup>4 Computer skills training (CST) or computer science, which are vocational or academic subjects with benefits in the labor market, have generally been of less interest in the area of the economics of education.
 Angrist and Lavy (2002) note that "CST skills seems undeniably useful, just as typing was a useful skill taught in American high schools earlier in the twentieth century, but most of the recent interest in the educational use of computers focuses on CAI and not CST."
 We also do not focus on the analysis of the relationship between technology and the labor market for which there has been an extensive literature.
-See Autor (2001); Autor, Katz, and Krueger (1998); DiMaggio and Bonikowski (2008); DiNardo and Pischke (1997); Freeman (2002); Krueger (1993) for a few examples.
+See Autor (2001), Autor et al. (1998), DiMaggio and Bonikowski (2008), DiNardo and Pischke (1997), Freeman (2002), and Krueger (1993) for a few examples.